By MusicDistribute

 What You Actually Need

-• Mac with the Music app OR PC with iTunes
+• Mac with the Music app OR a Windows PC with the Apple Music app

 • Music files that aren’t completely corrupted